In SEP funds leveraged

-In annual energy cost savings
+In projected annual energy savings from funded projects

 Contact Information for the Michigan Energy Office